MBKeeler/BNBSL-Batting-Order-Front-End/README.md

 - As a coach, I want to be able to login to the application.

+- As a coach I want to be able create a season with a year, team, and program.

 - As a coach I want to be able to create a player and assign that player to a team.

 - As a coach I want to be able to assign a player to a field position.

 - As a coach I want to be able to assign a player to a position on the batting order.

-- As a coach I want to be able to edit my roster and field positions.
+- As a coach I want to be able to edit my player.

 - As a coach I want to be able to view my team batting roster.

+Secondary Priority Stories:

 - As a coach I want to be able to view a graphical representation of player position assignments in the context of a baseball/softball diamond.

 - As a coach I want to be able to view the application on my smartphone, tablet, laptop, or desktop without loss of functionality.

-- As a coach I want to be able to download a csv file containing my team batting roster with player assignment and position.

 - As a coach I want the #4 batting position to be visually highlighted as the “clean-up hitter”.

-- As a coach I only want to see my teams, but as an administrator I want to see all teams.

-Secondary Priority Stories:

 - As a coach I want to be able to email or text the csv (or pdf if available) to another coach